Frequently asked questions about Camps

 What is Your COVID-19 Protocol?

-Campers come to enjoy the sunshine, breath the fresh country air, and meet our amazing farm friends, while we quietly incorporate Covid protocols to keep everyone safe and sound.
+Campers come to enjoy the sunshine, breath the fresh country air, and meet our amazing farm friends, while we quietly incorporate Covid protocols to keep everyone safe.
 Most of these handwashing and sanitation practices have been a part of our program at Sugar Sweet Farm for years, because we are handling animals.
 Our programs are 100% outdoors with lots of hand washing opportunities and plenty of room to spread out.

 We scan the temperature of each staff member and camper upon arrival